My Thyroid Relief

 It’s important to talk to your doctor before taking a selenium supplement (selenomethionine), because it can have adverse effects if taken in large doses and can interact with certain medications, like anticoagulants or blood thinners, such as warfarin, and increase the risk of bleeding.

-It also interacts with certain chemotherapy drugs, such as cisplatin and carboplatin, and reduces their effectiveness; it can have adverse effects if taken in large doses.
+It interacts with chemotherapy drugs like cisplatin and carboplatin, reducing their effectiveness and causing adverse effects in large doses.

 Omega-3 fatty acids